LarissaFDS/Biblioteca/README.md

 • Catalog Search: lists only.
 • Borrow and Return: Users can check out;
-• Reservation System: não implementado.
+• Reservation System: Users can reserve books that are currently on loan;
 • Overdue Notifications: não implementado.
 • Member Management: Registration and management of library members;
 • Fine Calculation and Payment: não implementado.